Bethany Lankin

 Conclusion

-We delivered a structured, component-based UX design system in Figma that improves workflows, reduces errors, and supports collaboration.
-It scales with product growth, maintains brand consistency, and continues to serve as a foundation for design excellence across the organization.
+We delivered a structured, component-based UX design system in Figma that improves workflows, reduces errors, and fosters collaboration.
+Scalable with product growth, it maintains brand consistency and serves as a lasting foundation for design excellence across the organization.

 UX/UI Pattern Library